Robert Street Bridge Replacement

 Neighbors can expect the following when they are:

-We will maintain access to at least 1 of the sidewalks under the bridge at a time.
-Beginning Friday, June 19, we will close the east sidewalk on Robert Street.
-Pedestrian traffic will be detoured, and we will post signage indicating the detour route.
+We will maintain access to at least one of the sidewalks under the bridge at a time.
+If pedestrian traffic is impacted due to the closure of Robert Street we will post signage indicating the detour route.

 There will be no on-street parking along Robert Street near the bridge.

-On Robert Street, we will narrow and shift travel lanes to the west side of the street, toward St. Nectarios Greek Orthodox Church.
-Occasionally, we may need to alternate 2 directions of traffic in 1 lane.
+On Robert Street we'll shift travel lanes to the west side of the street, toward St. Nectarios Greek Orthodox Church.
+Occasionally, we may need to alternate two directions of traffic in one lane.

 For all queries and comments related to the Robert Street Bridge Replacement, please contact the project team at RobertStBridge@MBTA.com.